Executive Coaching for Leaders of Color

 Must-Read Leadership Books for Leaders of Color

-This list is a combination of great books by leaders of color and books that touch on critical aspects of the journey—finding your unique path, building relationships, and navigating organizational culture.
+This list includes great books by leaders of color and books that touch on critical aspects of the journey—finding your unique path, building relationships, and navigating organizational culture.
+Click on the title to find a synthesis of the key concepts and interesting quotes.
+Clients may request the full notes for any book.

 Breaking the Bamboo Ceiling